Lava Kusa (1934 film)

 Lava Kusa is a 1934 Telugu-language Hindu mythological film directed by C. Pullayya and produced by Motilal Chamaria under the East India Film Company.
-The film is based on the play Lava Kusa, written by K. Subrahmanya Sastry, and marks an important milestone in early Telugu cinema.
+The film is based on the a play of the same name, written by K. Subrahmanya Sastry, and marks an important milestone in early Telugu cinema.
 It was one of the first Telugu films to feature recorded songs, following the trend set by Sati Savitri (1933).
 All the songs in Lava Kusa were well received, contributing to its success.

-The film narrates the Ramayana story of Seeta, who, after retiring to the forest, gives birth to twin sons, Lava and Kusa.
+The film narrates the Ramayana story of Sita, who, after retiring to the forest, gives birth to twin sons, Lava and Kusa.
 Unaware that Rama is their father, the twins later confront him.
 The film was a major hit and ran in some theatres for over a year.
 It marked the acting debut of singer Sriranjani.
 It was also one of the first Telugu films to have a wide release in rural areas of Andhra Pradesh.

 C. Pullayya, in collaboration with his son C. S. Rao, remade Lava Kusa in 1963, featuring N. T. Rama Rao and Anjali Devi in the lead roles.

 Production

 Prior to Lava Kusa, a total of nine films were produced in various Indian languages based on the same storyline.
 The first adaptation was a silent film made in 1919 by R. Nataraja Mudaliar.
 The East India Film Company made an attempt to produce the film in Telugu in 1934.
 The dialogues were written by the prominent poet Balijepalli Lakshmikantam.

-For the role of Sri Rama, Parupalli Subbaraju was selected.
+For the role of Rama, Parupalli Subbaraju was selected.
 Sriranjani Sr. played the role of Sita.
 Masters Bhimaraju and Mallikarjuna Rao were cast as Lava and Kusa.
 B. C. H. Narasinga Rao was chosen for the role of Rajakudu.
 Notably, Sriranjani was already famous for playing male roles in plays.
 The casting choice for Lakshmana was made with the consideration that the actor should resemble Parupalli Subbaraju, who played Rama, leading to the selection of Eemani Venkataramayya.

-Lavakusa was filmed in Calcutta.
+Lava Kusa was filmed in Calcutta.
 The chariots and settings used were repurposed from Debaki Bose's Bengali film Seeta (1934).

 Music

 The music for the film was composed by Prabhala Satyanarayana.
-All the songs were penned by Balijepalli Lakshmikantam.
+The lyrics for all the songs were penned by Balijepalli Lakshmikantam.
 Some tunes used in the film were adapted from songs previously utilized in the film Seeta, while other songs and verses were originally written for this film.
 In total, the film features 21 songs and 10 verses.
 The songs became widely popular and were sung as devotional hymns.
 The Sun Recording Company in Kakinada released the film's songs as records.
 According to film journalist Pulagam Chinnarayana, the practice of publishing song lyrics as books began with this film.